January 2, 2021 3 min read

 On the contrary, this introspective process will help you update stale job descriptions and put into sharper focus your expectations for th perspective employee who will fill the position.

 There are times when hiring leaders don’t know what they want in employees, especially if the position is new.
 This is where due diligence comes into play.
-For an outside recruiter, that means drawing upon details gathered from an intake form to guide a conversation, with observations such as, “It looks like a manager with a database of customers in the renewable energy industry would be advantageous.”
+For an outside recruiter, that means drawing upon details gathered from an intake form to guide a conversation, with observations such as, “It looks like a sales manager with a database of customers in the renewable energy industry would be advantageous.”

 Related: 6 Ways to Grow With Limited Resources